honestbee/devops-tools/rds-snapper/README.md

    1.0.0

 COMMANDS:
-     export    Export snapshots list to csv file or stdout clear     Clear snapshot of specific dbname and only a specified limit number create    Create new snapshot
+     export   Export snapshots list to csv file or stdout clear    Clear snapshot of specific dbname and keep only a specified number of snapshots create   Create new snapshot
-     maintain  Combine `clear` and `create`
      help, h  Shows a list of commands or help for one command
 ```

 #### Export